Self Publishing Print-on-Demand Books for Less

 By far, the element that can have the biggest impact on book printing costs is the choice of color versus black-and-white printing.

 Color printing can be as much as 3 times or more the cost of black-and-white.
 This can escalate even more if the color printing bleeds off the page.
 You have to remember that full color (also known as 4/color) printing is the combination of four colors of ink on a page.
-Easy to see why the cost ramps up quickly!
+It's easy to see why the cost ramps up quickly!

 You have to ask yourself if color is truly necessary to the success of your book.
 Don’t automatically say it is!
 True, color can be very attractive and may be crucial for some markets, such as children’s picture books.
 But if your material or your market doesn’t demand it, ditch it and go with black-and-white.

-Also, if you are using Createspace or other popular self publishing platforms, many of them include a full color, full bleed book cover in the price of printing your book.
+Also, if you are using Createspace or other popular self-publishing platforms, many of them include a full-color, full-bleed book cover in the price of printing your book.
 So your book will have a snazzy full color cover, even if you just choose black-and-white printing for the interior.
 With that in mind, do you really need color pages?

 Cutting Costs With Book Trim Size Choices

 The other issue that can have a huge impact on the cost of printing books is trim size, sometimes referred to as cut size.
 Trim size is the height and width of the book’s printed pages.

 When you use popular self publishing platforms such as Amazon KDP, they will give you a list of standard trim sizes to choose from.
 Go with one of them!
 Here are two reasons why:

 - Avoids Custom Fees.
 If you choose a book size that is not on the list, your print job automatically becomes a custom project for the printer, whether that’s for a commercial printer or print on demand (POD).
 This means that your job requires special handling and “special” additional fees, too.